 Krisp is free to download and start using it for free with a set number of minutes every week.
 Besides, you can take advantage of Krisp’s referral program and get free months for each invited friend.

 For unlimited noise cancellation, multi-device usage, and additional features, several plans are available for individuals, teams as well as for enterprises.
 Head over to the pricing section to learn more.

 RTX Voice is a free plugin, but it requires an Nvidia RTX graphics card, the price of which starts at $350.

-Verdict: When it comes to pricing, there’s no obvious winner.
-If you don’t have an RTX video card, then Krisp might be a better option for you.
+Verdict: When it comes to pricing, there’s no obvious winner as RTX Voice is free and Krisp has a free plan.
+However, RTX Voice requires you buying a RTX video card.
+So if you don’t have one already, Krisp is a better option for you.